-3 Reasons Why Finding ‘The One’ is a Myth
+3 Reasons Why Finding The One is a Myth

-Are you still searching for “The One”?
+Are you still searching for The One?
 That perfect partner placed on earth specifically for you?
-Or have you already found ‘The One’… more than once or twice?
-Falling in love and being in love are wonderful experiences, but we’re missing the point if we think this state of love has anything to do with finding ‘The One’.
+Or, have you already found The One… more than twice?
+Falling in love and being in love are wonderful experiences, but we’re missing the point if we think this state of love has anything to do with finding The One.

-Worst of all… we actually sometimes think we like wallowing in said lovelorn misery.
+Worst of all, we actually sometimes think we like wallowing in said lovelorn misery.

-The thing is… finding ‘The One’ is as much of a society-made construct as TV, traffic rules, school uniforms and… well… marriage.
-Finding ‘The One’ is not a path we must automatically walk in order to have valuable, significant and blissful lives.
-Most of us, actually, simply find out that there are many ‘The Ones’ along the way.
+The thing is, finding The One is as much of a society-made construct as TV, traffic rules, school uniforms and, well… marriage.
+Finding The One is not a path we must automatically walk in order to have valuable, significant and blissful lives.
+Most of us, actually, simply find out that there are many ‘The Ones’, along the way.

 Does this sound harsh and dream-shattering to you?
 Or lucky?
-However you view it, it does have a happy ending and the fairy-tale part of the myth is still available – once the myth is dissolved, if you look in the right place…
+However you view it, it does have a happy ending and the fairy-tale part of the myth is still available – once the myth is dissolved, if you look in the right place.

 Myth Number 1

-Progression in Life Means – Education, Career, Meeting “The One,” House, Marriage, Babies.
-Also – Be Sure to Follow This Exact Order.
+Progression in Life Means – Education, Career, Meeting ‘The One’, House, Marriage, Babies.
+Also – Be Sure to Follow This Exact Order

-Regardless, in this day and age, movies, parents, schools and communities still invest an inordinate amount of time promoting this particular blueprint for life, as if it’s the only one.
-Hence the feelings of low self-esteem and failure if we haven’t met ‘The One’ by a certain age, or we have several perceived failed relationships or we have to label ourselves a ‘divorcee’.
+Even in this day and age, movies, parents, schools and communities still invest an inordinate amount of time promoting this particular blueprint for life.
+Hence the common feelings of low self-esteem and failure if we haven’t met The One by a certain age, or we have several perceived failed relationships or have to label ourselves a divorcee.

-If we didn’t see this blueprint as mandatory, the meaning behind finding ‘The One’ would become rather insignificant.
-So, unless following this particular method for a life path really sings to your soul – know that you don’t have strive for, or aim to, do it.
+If we didn’t see this blueprint as mandatory, the meaning behind finding The One would become rather insignificant.
+So, unless following this particular method for a life path really sings to your soul, know that you don’t have strive for it, let along achieve it.

 Myth Number 2

-Finding “The One” Means Happily Ever After for Life.
+Finding The One Means Happily Ever After for Life

-The Stepford Wife stereotype obviously doesn’t embrace all the delicious parts of love, partnership and parenthood, a delightful scenario to envision and bring to life; still, it carries much of the blame as to why we think finding ‘The One’ and living the ‘suburban’ ideal of the 50’s is crucial to our happiness.
+The Stepford Wife stereotype obviously doesn’t embrace all the delicious parts of love, partnership and parenthood, a delightful scenario to envision and bring to life.
+Still, it carries much of the blame as to why we think finding The On’ and living the suburban ideal of the 50’s is crucial to our happiness.

 Within society, it appears more important to achieve this ideal, than to love ourselves, and put ourselves first.
 I bet a lot of 50’s housewives were dreaming of careers, travel, equality, being able to put themselves first and loving a man who could cook – let’s remember we are able to do and have all this now, in a way they may not have imagined was possible within the limits of society at the time.
-(Thank you, to all our predecessors who moulded and shaped the ‘rules’ towards expansion in times much harder than these!).
+(Thank you, to all our predecessors who moulded and shaped the rules towards expansion, in times much harder than these!).

-The only limits now, are strange, crumbling ideals of long-gone ‘rules’, hanging on, like the smell of moth-balls, to those too fearful to change or embrace individuality in a way that advances and expands the whole of humanity.
+The only limits now, are strange, crumbling ideals of long-gone rules, hanging on like the smell of moth-balls, to those too fearful to change or embrace individuality, in a way that advances and expands the whole of humanity.

 Myth Number 3.

-“The One” is a Person Other Than Ourselves.
+The One is a Person Other Than Ourselves

-Considering that the majority of us find many ‘The Ones’ throughout life, as opposed to a life-long partner, it makes statistical sense that ‘The One’ is not, in fact, another person.
+Considering that the majority of us find many ‘The Ones’ throughout life, as opposed to a life-long partner, it makes statistical sense that The One is not, in fact, another person.

-‘The One’ we’re searching for, is ourselves.
-If we still think “The One” is out there, we’re trapped in the illusion of an ideal we didn’t create.
-We didn’t even have a chance, initially, to pick or choose ideals; we were born into a world that drives concepts such as ‘happily ever after’ to sell Valentine’s Day cards.
+The One we’re searching for, is ourselves.
+If we still think The One is out there, we’re trapped in the illusion of an ideal we didn’t create.
+We didn’t even have a chance, initially, to pick or choose ideals.
+After all, we were born into a world that drives concepts such as ‘happily ever after’ to sell Valentine’s Day cards.

-When we begin to look for and to know ourselves, we lose all attachment to the notion of ‘The One’ being anyone but ourselves.
+When we begin to look for and to know ourselves, we lose all attachment to the notion of The One being anyone but ourselves.
 We lose all desire to try to make ourselves happy through another person or external events.

-If you’re single and searching for ‘The One’ right now – stop and look in the mirror.
-If you’re in a relationship that isn’t giving you happiness, it’s okay; you’re not losing ‘The One’, because you already are that.
-If you’ve found ‘The One’ and are in total bliss, what you’ve actually found is a most gorgeous experience.
-If they were to disappear from your life, you would still have YOU.
-Wonderful, glorious YOU on a journey to fulfil your desires through growth and evolvement, regardless of the presence of ‘The One’.
+If you’re single and searching for The One right now – stop and look in the mirror.
+If you’re in a relationship that isn’t giving you happiness, it’s okay.
+You’re not losing The One, because you already are that.
+If you’ve found The One and are feeling total bliss, what you’ve actually found is a most gorgeous experience.
+If that person were to disappear from your life, you would still have YOU.
+Wonderful, glorious YOU on a journey to fulfill your desires through growth and evolvement, regardless of the presence of The One.

 “Loving yourself does not mean being self-absorbed or narcissistic or disregarding others.
 Rather, it means welcoming yourself as the most honoured guest in your own heart.
 A guest worthy of respect, a loveable companion.” — Margo Anand

-Imagine dropping the whole idea of ‘The One’.
+Imagine dropping the whole idea of The One.
 Just releasing it like a heavy backpack.
-Imagine the freedom of knowing, no matter who you’re with or not with, you’ve already found ‘The One’ who means the most?
+Imagine the freedom of knowing, no matter who you’re with or not with, you’ve already found The One who means the most?
 Fall in love with yourself, then all love that comes into your life is free of attachment, free of the ideals of others and, therefore, 100 percent authentic.